Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Introduction

-We illustrate the results in an application to the National Supported Work (NSW) Demonstration.
-We find that finite-sample optimal CIs are substantially different from those based on conventional $\sqrt{n}$-asymptotic theory, with bias determining a substantial portion of the CI width.
-Furthermore, our finite-sample approach allows us to investigate several questions that are moot under $\sqrt{n}$-asymptotic theory, due to the asymptotic equivalence of different estimators that achieve the semiparametric efficiency bound.
-For example, we examine how optimal estimators under the mean squared error (MSE) criterion differ from estimators used for optimal CIs, and we find that, in our application, the optimal CI oversmooths slightly relative to the MSE optimal estimator.
-We also examine alternative estimators and find that, under Lipschitz smoothness, matching estimators perform relatively well.
+We illustrate the results in an application to the \ac{NSW} Demonstration.
+We find that our \acp{CI} are substantially different from those based on conventional $\sqrt{n}$-asymptotic theory, with bias determining a substantial portion of the \ac{CI} width.
+In line with the theoretical results above, we also find evidence that, in contrast to the estimator we propose, the weights for the matching estimator are too large for a normal approximation to its sampling distribution to be reliable.